square/squalor/CONTRIBUTING.md

 ## Setting Up

 Start by installing [Docker](https://docs.docker.com/installation/).
-And ss of now, the setup sequence is:
+And as of now, the setup sequence is:

     boot2docker init
     boot2docker start
-    boot2docker shellinit
     eval "$(boot2docker shellinit)"

 And verify everything works: